 Her involvement with Meredith extends beyond the classroom.
 Cooper is a member of the Sports Science Association and the director of Angels in Motion (AIM).
 Her strength as an includer has been very helpful in this position as she manages free exercise classes for students.
 “I want to make sure that everyone feels welcome and that plays a part in how I approach my role in AIM.”

-Cooper is also a student adviser and part of the White Iris Circle, giving campus tours and interacting with potential students.
+Cooper is also a student advisor and part of the White Iris Circle, giving campus tours and interacting with potential students.
 Her favorite part is participating in student panels and answering questions about life at Meredith.

 Having the opportunity to study abroad in the summer of 2016 is one of the experiences Cooper remembers most fondly.
 “I met my best friends during my month in London.
 We all came from different majors and wouldn’t have been friends without this program,” she said.